Yoga for Wrist Pain Relief

 Safeguarding Your Wrists in Yoga

-Now, let’s dive into simple tips to protect your wrists from yoga and wrist pain, ensuring your practice stays safe and joyful.
-These strategies, paired with wrist mobility yoga, are perfect whether you’re on a mat or trying no-equipment yoga at home.
+Now, let’s dive into simple tips to reduce wrist strain in yoga, so your practice stays safe and joyful.
+These strategies, paired with wrist mobility work, are perfect whether you’re on a mat or trying yoga at home.

 Optimal Hand Placement